 Brooklyn comedians play here, and tributes to Santana or Aretha Franklin.
 The Colonial Theatre acts as a year-round concert hall and 21st-century performance space, decked in gilt and red velvet out of another century.READ MORE

-The year-round Pittsfield Farmers Market has now become the only teen-led market in the region, with Roots Rising, a program that helps teens to work at farms and food pantries throughout the Berkshires.
+The year-round Pittsfield Farmers Market has now become the only teen-led market in the region through Roots Rising.
 The market welcomes in farmers and artisans together, local coffee roasters and even landscape designers.READ MORE

 French toast from sourdough chocolate bread, with local maple syrup; cherry pecan French toast with sweetened goat cheese and honey … imagine the possibilities.
 Aura Whitman, former owner of Café Reva, has joined forces with Berkshire Mountain Bakery’s pizzeria and café — and they are forces of nature.READ MORE